Xaaris/Update-Checker/readme.md

 If you have multiple AWS profiles on your machine, you can use a specific one by appending `--aws-profile <profile_name>` to any of the above commands.

+# SES (Amazon Simple Email Service)
+SES is used to send the emails.
+As of now, a sandbox account is used which sends emails via GMail from updatecheckermailer@gmail.com.
+The sand-boxing has the downside that both sender and receiver email addresses need to be verified before an email can be sent.
+This can be done via the SES console.

 ## CloudFront